rake74/nwea-pdx-temp/STATUS.md

   * caches temperature results, only using if 5m or less old
   * make temperature_cacher an HTTP API
     * ensure GET method
+* make sure to add a copy of the DB to repo

 ## Task #2 ##
 * setup vagrant to start usable VM